September 2014

 Stars burning in the dark sky and a bright crescent moon.
 Up into wooded hills on quiet tracks, through pine forests carpeted with pink and mauve flowers.
 Then up and down river valleys, crossing first a Roman bridge, then a medieval bridge and finally a very modern steel bridge across the Rio Marnel.

 A long day’s walk ahead of us, we try for lunch at a bar we were forewarned has no kitchen.
 However, the enterprising owner proves the doomsayers wrong.
-She orders in grilled meat and chips from the take away across the road and serves it to us with her own bread and vino.
+She orders in grilled meat and chips from the takeaway across the road and serves it to us with her bread and vino.

 We walk along a rail line for a time, then on Roman roads.
 Past once grand and now derelict emigre mansions, built in the 19th century by wealthy Portuguese returning home from the new world.
-From high up on a hill we can just make out the Atlantic Ocean and the coastline we will follow into Spain in a few days time.
+From high up on a hill we can make out the Atlantic Ocean and the coastline we will follow into Spain in a few days.

 The rain we evaded for three days catches up with us and claims the afternoon.
 The landscape and each other erased, we walk through the deluge in a state of calm solitude.